 Illnesses like Yeast infections will be present due to increased accumulation of dirtiness on the paws.
 Make sure that you bathe your dog on a regular basis.
 Use antiseptic soaps to eliminate pathogens.
 This will not only prevent inflammation, but also reduce the rate of infection.
 Soak your dog’s itchy paws in water.
 Make sure that you use a clean cloth.
 Be gently not to cause any kind of injury because the skin is normally tender.

-CBD has been known to be used as an anti-inflammatory which makes it great for allergies.
-Your dog’s itchy paws can be treated with CBD oil for dogs and cats.
+CBD has been known to have a soothing effect when applied topically, which makes it great for allergies.
+You can help soothe your dog’s itchy paws with CBD oil for dogs and cats.
 Dab a small amount of the oil on your dog’s paws with a clean cloth.
-This should relieve the irritation.
-CBD oil contains anti-inflammatory properties which causes pathogens to regress.
-The oil is also made with anti-bacterial properties that make it to eliminate any kind of pathogen on the paws.
-CBD has the ability to even counter attack the spread of yeast infection because of its chemical composition.
+This should help ease the sensation.
+CBD oil contains Omega-3 and Omega-6 amino acids, which are ideal for itchy skin.